 The court uses the statutory guidelines as a starting point for all child support cases.
 These guidelines will apply unless parties agree on a different amount.
 These will apply regardless of whether the child was born out of wedlock.
 We can assist you with your child support or child support modification case- Reach out to us today.
 Click hereto read more about Texas child support enforcement.

 If you are able to gain visitation rights for your child, how often will you see them?
 The answer depends on the situation and circumstances.
 Be sure to get with the custodial parent and come to some sort of an agreement with your lawyers.
 It is, however, always helpful to learn about your options.
-If you have some questions about your custody and visitation rights regarding your child, give Craig a call now!
+If you have some questions about your custody and visitation rights regarding your child, contact now!

 Mediation is not as common as a petition for divorce but has recently been gaining more traction in the realm of family law.
 In cases of divorce, written agreements are quite common; however, in those areas where negotiations are stalled mediation is always the best alternative.
 Click here to learn more about mediation and it's purposes.